noojee/acceloapi/README.md

 As they name says this is an Java API that makes it easier to talk to the Accelo REST API.

+Fetching data from the Accelo servers is slow so the library is heavily cached.
+The Api automatically caches the results of each query (filter) so that if you run the same query again the results will come back from the cache.
+When you run a query the individual entities are also added to the cache using their id as a key so a subsequent call to AcceloDao.getById() will retrieve the results from the cache.

+Cache Example
+AcceloFilter filter = new AcceloFilter().where("... - to be completed.

 Examples:

     // get an instance of the api.